sh-yamaga/design-patterns-go/README.md

 ## How to Run the Sample Programs

+1. Open this project in a devcontainer to ensure all dependencies and configurations are correctly set up.
-To run the sample programs, navigate to the `cmd` directory of the pattern you wish to explore and execute the Go program using the `go run` command.
+2. Once inside the devcontainer, navigate to the `cmd` directory of the pattern you wish to explore and execute the Go program using the `go run` command. for instace:

-### Running the Iterator Pattern, for example

-Navigate to the `cmd/iterator` directory and run the following command:

 ```bash
 go run ./cmd/iterator/main.go
 ```